 Melissa A. Frey, LCSW

 Melissa received her undergraduate degree from the University of Wisconsin-Madison as a double major in Spanish Literature and Latin American, Caribbean and Iberian Studies.
 During her undergraduate years, Melissa spent a year studying at the Universidad de Sevilla in Seville, Spain.
 Following this, she received her Master’s degree from the University of Chicago-School of Social Administration where she was awarded the Jane Mullenbach Moore Scholarship.

 After finishing her Master’s degree, she completed a post-graduate fellowship in evidence-based psychotherapy at Rush University Medical Center where she received advanced training in Cognitive Behavioral Therapy and Interpersonal Therapy.
 Upon completion of her first fellowship, Melissa was one of two social workers chosen nationally to complete a second fellowship in trauma treatment, psychotherapy, and treatment protocol development.
-Melissa also completed Executive Leadership Training at Harvard University, as well as the Chronic Pain Management Program at the Mayo Clinic in Rochester, Minnesota.
+During this time, Melissa also completed Executive Leadership Training at Harvard University, as well as the Chronic Pain Management Program at the Mayo Clinic in Rochester, Minnesota.
 Melissa then spent the next five years as lead clinical supervisor and clinician in the Department of Neurology at Rush University Medical Center, helping to establish the ALS Clinic, among other programs and projects.